|

 Although the difference is small, across the distance of an entire state, it becomes significant.

-If there is no Basis of Bearing, leave these fields blank.
+If there is no Basis of Bearing, leave these fields blank and the plotter will use True North.

 Curves